Teeuwynn enjoys shopping for friends and family alike. She likes finding interesting presents and ways to spice up the holidays.

 The necklace is made from glass and sterling silver.
 The chain is 24" long.
 Keep out of direct contact with water.
 I'd say it's generally a more daytime look, but with a clean neckline and gown, this necklace could make an elegant statement without saying a word.
 Try wearing it to, say, a congressional gala.

 5. Michelle Obama Tote Bag

-- These 2 tote bags have 2 cross body strap options
+- These two tote bags have two crossbody strap options

 - Large bag size: 16"(L) x 11.5"(H) x 6"(D) with 9.5" shoulder drop / Medium bag size: 14.5"(L) x 10"(H) x 5"(D) with 9.5" shoulder drop

-- 1 zipper pocket and 2 open pockets inside each bag
+- One zipper pocket and two open pockets inside each bag

-- zipper top closure and 1 back zipper pocket in each bag
+- Zipper top closure and one back zipper pocket in each bag

 - Sold through Amazon by Amy&Joey.
 Amy&Joey have a 96% positive rating in the past 12 months.